 Who Owns 7 Up?

-7 Up is owned by PepsiCo outside the United States, while in the US it's owned by Keurig Dr Pepper.
-PepsiCo acquired the international division of 7 Up in 1986 when Philip Morris sold the brand in two parts.
-PepsiCo is headquartered in Purchase, New York, USA and trades on NASDAQ under ticker PEP.
+7 Up is owned by PepsiCo outside the United States, while in the US it is owned by Keurig Dr Pepper.
+PepsiCo acquired the international rights to 7 Up in 1986 when Philip Morris sold the brand in two parts.
+PepsiCo is publicly traded on NASDAQ under the ticker PEP, while Keurig Dr Pepper trades on NASDAQ under KDP.
+The brand was originally created by Charles Leiper Grigg and launched in 1929.

 Parent Company